RebekkaHaley/capstone-serverless-app/README.md

 * `Auth` - a custom authorizer for API Gateway that is added to all other functions.

-* `GetRecipes` -  returns all RECIPEs for a current user.
+* `GetMeals` -  returns all MEALs for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend.

-* `CreateRecipe` - creates a new RECIPE for a current user.
-The shape of data sent by a client application to this function can be found in the `CreateRecipeRequest.ts` file.
-It receives a new RECIPE item to be created in JSON format.
+* `CreateMeal` - creates a new MEAL for a current user.
+The shape of data sent by a client application to this function can be found in the `CreateMealRequest.ts` file.
+It receives a new MEAL item to be created in JSON format.

-* `UpdateRecipe` - updates a RECIPE item created by a current user.
-The shape of data sent by a client application to this function can be found in the `UpdateRecipeRequest.ts` file.
-It receives an object that contains three fields that can be updated in a RECIPE item.
+* `UpdateMeal` - updates a MEAL item created by a current user.
+The shape of data sent by a client application to this function can be found in the `UpdateMealRequest.ts` file.
+It receives an object that contains three fields that can be updated in a MEAL item.
 The id of an item that should be updated is passed as a URL parameter.
 It should return an empty body.

-* `DeleteRecipe` - deletes a RECIPE item created by a current user.
-Expects an id of a RECIPE item to remove.
+* `DeleteMeal` - deletes a MEAL item created by a current user.
+Expects an id of a MEAL item to remove.
 It should return an empty body.

-* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a RECIPE item.
+* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a MEAL item.
 An id of a user can be extracted from a JWT token passed by a client.

 # Frontend